+32. Before offering, arranging or recommending an investment product the regulated entity must provide the consumer, where relevant, with information about:

+a) capital security;

-- 32. Before offering, arranging or recommending an investment product the regulated entity must provide the consumer, where relevant, with information about: - a) capital security; - b) the risk that some or all of the investment may be lost; - c) leverage and its effects; - d) any limitations on the sale or disposal of the product; - e) restrictions on access to funds invested; - f) restrictions on the redemption of the product; - g) the impact, including the cost, of exiting the product early; - h) the minimum recommended investment period; - the risk that the estimated or anticipated return will not be achieved; and - j) the potential effects of volatility in price, fluctuation in interest rates, and/or movements in exchange rates on the value of the investment.
+aa) whether there is an ongoing capital commitment to invest and if so for what period and for what amount b) the risk that some or all of the investment may be lost;

+- c) leverage and its effects; - d) any limitations on the sale or disposal of the product; - e) restrictions on access to funds invested; - f) restrictions on the redemption of the product; - ff) whether there is any automatic redemption of the investment product within a specified period - g) the impact, including the cost, of exiting the product early; - h) the minimum recommended investment period;

+i) the risk that the estimated or anticipated return will not be achieved; and j) the potential effects of volatility in price, fluctuation in interest rates, and/or movements in exchange rates on the value of the investment.

-- 33. A regulated entity must provide consumers with pre-sale product information specific to that consumer that contains an estimation of the investment product's value after tax, at the end of year 1, 2, 3, 4, 5, 10, 15 and 20 (where applicable) assuming realistic growth rates. - 34.
-A regulated entity must ensure that all illustrations contained in investment product documentation must be shown pre- and post- any tax deduction due on surrender or encashment of the investment product. - 35.
-A regulated entity must include the following statement with all illustrations:
+33. A regulated entity must provide consumers with pre-sale product information specific to that consumer that contains an estimation of the investment product's value after tax, at the end of year 1, 2, 3, 4, 5, 10, 15 and 20 (where applicable) assuming realistic growth rates.
+A distinction should be made as to whether the charge is a charge to income tax or a charge to capital gains tax.

+34. A regulated entity must ensure that all illustrations contained in investment product documentation must be shown pre- and post- any tax deduction due on surrender or encashment of the investment product and pre and post any fees or charges payable on surrender or encashment of the investment product.

+35. A regulated entity must include the following statement with all illustrations: